 - If the IRS files a NFTL, it may be difficult to sell or borrow against your property.
 While NFTLs no longer appear on credit reports, they may still affect your ability to get credit if a potential creditor uses other resources, such as public records, to discover the NFTL.

-Generally, within five business days of filing the NFTL, the IRS will send you a Notice of Your Right to a Collection Due Process Hearing.
+Generally, within five business days after filing the NFTL, the IRS will send you a Notice of Your Right to a Collection Due Process Hearing.
 You’ll have until the date shown on the notice to request a Collection Due Process (CDP) hearing with the Office of Appeals.
 See Publication 1660, Collection Appeal Rights, for a full explanation of the CDP process.
 At the CDP hearing, you may raise many issues which include proposing another way to pay your debt, and in some cases, to contest the debt itself.

 Releasing a Lien